CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 The shell apps can be found under Pinned apps or on the top navbar under the _Tools_ section.
 There are two different shells.

-The _Login node shell_ launches a normal linux shell on one of the Puhti login nodes.
+The _Login node shell_ launches a normal linux shell on one of the login nodes.
 Any command that is running when the login shell browser tab is closed will stop.
 Note that the same rules apply here as during a normal ssh session.
 **Login nodes are only for light pre/postprocessing** (see [Usage policy](/computing/usage-policy)).